Omar-M001/us-emissions-dashboard/README.md

 ### Population vs. Emissions & Top 10 States
 ![Scatter and Pie Chart](scatter_pie_chart.png)

-The scatter plot shows the relationship between population size and per-capita emissions — areas with higher populations tend to have lower emissions per person.
+The scatter plot shows the relationship between population size and per-capita emissions.
+Areas with larger populations tend to have lower per-capita emissions.
 The pie chart shows that the top 10 U.S. states account for **51% of total national greenhouse gas emissions**.

 ---